50 American Small Towns Known for the Weirdest Things

 Waterbury, Vermont: Ben & Jerry’s flavor graveyard

-Everyone knows that Vermont is the go-to state for two famous products: maple syrup and Ben & Jerry’s.
+Everyone knows Vermont is the go-to state for two famous products: maple syrup and Ben & Jerry’s.
 If you stop by the ice cream factory for a tour and a taste of the wonderful flavors currently on the menu, be sure to visit the flavor graveyard.
-Yup, that’s where all of the ice cream flavors of the past have gone to die.
+Yup, that’s where ice cream flavors of the past go when they die.
 (We’re still kinda mad about Wavy Gravy.)

 MICHAEL REYNOLDS/Shutterstock